-Of the total increase in operating expenses, \$4.1 million was related to compensation and employee benefits, \$5.9 million was related to general and administrative expenses and \$1.5 million was due to executive severance costs for our former Chief Financial Officer.
-Partially offsetting this increase was a \$2.9 million decrease in provision for bad debts.
+Of the total increase in operating expenses, \$7.1 million was related to compensation and employee benefits, \$9.0 million was related to general and administrative expenses and \$1.5 million was due to executive severance costs related to the departure of our former Chief Financial Officer.
+Partially offsetting these increases was a \$5.0 million decrease in provision for bad debts.
 The increase in compensation and employee benefits was primarily due to higher performance based incentive compensation and new hires to support our global business.
-The increase in general and administrative expenses was mainly due to infrastructure spending initiatives to support our global business primarily relating to the following expenses: professional and consulting fees, travel and related expenses and other general office expenses.
-The decrease in the provision for bad debts was mainly attributable to specific provisions for bad debts recorded for two marine customers during the first six months of 2005 and the improved quality of the marine segment's receivable portfolio during 2006.
+The increase in general and administrative expenses was mainly due to infrastructure spending initiatives to support our global business primarily relating to the following expenses: professional and consulting fees, systems development, travel and related expenses, depreciation and amortization, telecommunication costs and other general administrative expenses.
+The decrease in the provision for bad debts was mainly attributable to specific bad debt provisions recorded for two marine segment customers in 2005, certain land customers located in areas affected by Hurricane Katrina in 2005 as well as overall improved quality of our receivable portfolio during 2006.

-Operating Income.
-Our income from operations for the first six months of 2006 was \$37.0 million, an increase of \$16.1 million, or 76.7%, as compared to the first six months of 2005.
+Income from Operations.
+Our income from operations for the first nine months of 2006 was \$57.8 million, an increase of \$20.9 million, or 56.7%, as compared to the first nine months of 2005.
 Income from operations during these periods was attributable to the following segments (in thousands):